 Furthering educationals ambitions

 Association of Colleges (AoC) data for the last three years shows that student mobility is high on the college international agenda.
-Some £21m of Turing Scheme funding will enable 110 FE/VET projects across 72 countries in the academic year 2021-22.
+Some £21m of Turing Scheme funding will enable 110 FE/VET projects across 72 countries in the academic year 2021 to 2022.